Skip to content

 What are the Risks of Forming a Customer Advisory Board?

 Let’s pause here for a moment.
-The concept of sharing feedback that may influence your products and services is likely to compel some of your customers to join your Customer Advisory Board, but it also comes with significant risk.
+Sharing feedback that may influence your products and services is likely to compel some customers to join your Customer Advisory Board, but it also comes with significant risk.

 Imagine a decision-maker at one of your most important customers setting aside their work-related responsibilities to spend a day or two with your leadership team.

-Let’s assume the meeting agenda is robust, the discussions yield feedback that is constructive, and your team walks away with several action items that, when enacted, would undoubtedly enhance customer value.
+Let’s assume the meeting agenda is robust, the discussions yield constructive feedback, and your team walks away with several action items that, when enacted, would undoubtedly enhance customer value.

 Then, nothing happens.

-The suggestions offered by Customer Advisory Board members aren’t acted upon, and those in attendance experienced no improvements, despite taking time out of their busy schedules to attend.
+The suggestions offered by Customer Advisory Board members aren’t acted upon, and despite taking time out of their busy schedules to attend, those in attendance experienced no improvements.

 It’s easy to see that such a scenario might result in you harming the very relationships you were expecting to strengthen with the CAB program.

-Therefore, if you are not committed to seriously considering the input provided, I strongly recommend you hold off on launching your Customer Advisory Board until there is widespread agreement on how your company will act on what you learn.
+Therefore, if you are not committed to seriously considering the input provided, I strongly recommend you hold off on launching your Customer Advisory Board until widespread agreement exists on how your company will act on what you learn.

 Customer Advisory Board Success